 Mumbai Metro Line 2A To Get Operational By 2020

 If all goes as planned, the north-south connectivity in Mumbai will get a major boost as soon as the Mumbai Metro Line 2 gets operational.
 The construction work has already been started and is expected to be open for public use in next two years.
 This will be the longest line of Mumbai Metro and has received assistance from the Delhi Metro Rail Corporation (DMRC) which prepared the Detailed Project Report (DPR) for the project.
 As per recent media reports, the DMRC plans to open one part of this line (2A) for the public by 2020.
+Also, state-owned Bharat Earth Movers Limited (BEML) has been awarded a contract worth Rs 3,015 crore for manufacturing 378 metro coaches which will be equipped with real-time monitoring system, obstruction deflection devices and driverless technology.

 Here are some facts about the Mumbai Metro Line II: